 For this assignment, you need to answer three questions about your final project: what, how, and why.

 1. What are you going to analyze?
 This answer needs to be specific, defining how much material there is, and exactly where it comes from.
-For example, you could answer "a recording I made of myself telling a story to my roommate", or "Missy Elliot's latest CD", or "two hours of sports talk radio recorded from 610wip.com on 10/15/2007", or "Scarlett's lines from the sound track of the Gone with the Wind DVD", or "a sample of Barack Obama's weekly addresses, one per month, taken from www.whitehouse.gov/video", or "Hilda Doolittle reading Helen in Egypt, taken from PennSound".
+For example, you could answer "a recording I made of myself telling a story to my roommate", or "Missy Elliot's latest CD", or "two hours of sports talk radio recorded from 610wip.com on 10/15/2010", or "Scarlett's lines from the sound track of the Gone with the Wind DVD", "the text of U.S. Presidents' Inaugural Addresses, taken from the web site of the American Presidency Project at UCSB", or "a sample of Barack Obama's weekly radio addresses, one per month, taken from www.whitehouse.gov/video", or "Hilda Doolittle reading Helen in Egypt, taken from PennSound".

 You should have your selected material in hand.
 As a result of your futher work, or suggestions from your TA, you may extend or modify this selection later on, but you should have a place to start by the due date of this assignment.